tamu-edu/open-webui-helm-charts/README.md

 ## How to release a new version
 1. Make changes to the chart in either a feature branch or the main branch
+2. Make sure that you have the `chart-releaser` tool installed
-2. Run the following commands to create a new release
+3. Run the following commands to create a new release

 ```bash
 cr package charts/open-webui